Artist diploma: Admission prerequisites

 Allen Vizzutti, a trumpet player, was awarded an artist's diploma from the Eastman School of Music.

 Artist diploma programs are generally postgraduate in nature, and require applicants to possess an undergraduate or graduate degree in a music-related field (e.g. Bachelor of Music, Bachelor of Arts in Music, Master of Music, Doctor of Music, Doctor of Musical Arts. etc.).
 Applicants may be subject to testing requirements inherent to postgraduate study, including standardized testing (e.g. the GRE), language comprehension exams (e.g. IELTS, DSH, etc.), or school- and subject-specific entrance examinations.
 Moreover, applicants are required to audition and demonstrate proficiency in the performance of their instrument.
 Candidates are expected to have a prior knowledge of music theory and a familiarity with the concepts of musicology and musical interpretation.
 The selection of candidates is overall highly competitive, and schools tend to admit a very small number of students into artist diploma programs annually.

 Course of study

 Learning goals

 The objectives of an artist diploma program focus on development and refining the skillets of an individual musician, with particular focuses on musicality and technical skill.
-Students perusing an ArtDip typically have comprehensive performing experience prior to admission, and the nature of study will vary student to student as to allow personal growth in the area(s) an individual requires most.
+Students pursuing an ArtDip typically have comprehensive performing experience prior to admission, and the nature of study will vary student to student as to allow personal growth in the area(s) an individual requires most.
 These areas are commonly expansion of repertoire, development of performance technique, professional and career growth in the music industry, and ensemble participation.